Distributed Bragg reflector

 A distributed Bragg reflector (DBR) is a reflector used in waveguides, such as optical fibers.
-It is a structure formed from multiple layers of alternating materials with varying refractive index, or by periodic variation of some characteristic (such as height) of a dielectric waveguide, resulting in periodic variation in the effective refractive index in the guide.
-Each layer boundary causes a partial reflection of an optical wave.
-For waves whose vacuum wavelength is close to four times the optical thickness of the layers, the many reflections combine with constructive interference, and the layers act as a high-quality reflector.
+It is a structure formed from multiple layers of alternating materials with different refractive index, or by periodic variation of some characteristic (such as height) of a dielectric waveguide, resulting in periodic variation in the effective refractive index in the guide.
+Each layer boundary causes a partial reflection and refraction of an optical wave.
+For waves whose vacuum wavelength is close to four times the optical thickness of the layers, the interaction between these beams generates constructive interference, and the layers act as a high-quality reflector.
 The range of wavelengths that are reflected is called the photonic stopband.
 Within this range of wavelengths, light is "forbidden" to propagate in the structure.